 5 Most Common WordPress Myths Debunked

-WordPress is the most well-known website builder in the world.
-On the internet, there is a lot of misinformation about WordPress.
-Some of the most common WordPress myths debunked and misunderstandings confuse users, leading them to choose the incorrect site.
-We’ll debunk the top WordPress myths in this blog with detailed descriptions so you can pick the right website platform for your needs.
+WordPress is the most well-known website builder in the world, powering over 40% of all websites globally.
+However, there’s a lot of misinformation about WordPress on the internet.
+These common WordPress myths often confuse users, causing them to make poor decisions about their website platform.
+In this blog, we’ll debunk the top 5 WordPress myths with detailed descriptions, so you can make informed choices for your website’s success.

 1. One WordPress Requires One Database

-Most of the beginner and some expert WordPress developers believe that each WordPress installation requires one database.
-But the reality is that with a single database, you can install any number of WordPress.
-It only until the database reaches its limit.
+One of the most widely circulated WordPress myths is that each WordPress installation requires a separate database.
+In reality, with a single database, you can run multiple WordPress installations without hitting any limits, unless the database reaches its capacity.

 2. WordPress Does Not Support E-commerce